 If you’re working out in the sun or holding Yoga poses for a long time, choose somewhere shady if possible.
 Nobody likes to work out in a lot of clothing, so stick to crop tops and tank tops.
 But add a tee if the sweat is starting to melt your sunscreen away.
 Don’t forget, the top of your head is vulnerable too, so wear a light cap.

-Loose clothing and plenty of water is the best way to enjoy the sun safely.
+Loose clothing and plenty of water are the best ways to enjoy the sun safely.
 The wrong clothing and strenuous exercise can leave you at risk of heatstroke and dehydration.
 These can make you feel very unwell.

-In the sun, you may not feel hungry which causes us to skip meals.
+In the sun, you may not feel hungry which causes you to skip meals.
 If you suffer from some medical conditions like diabetes, it can be important to eat the right foods regularly.

 Looking good in the sun is about sensible fashion choices and the right skin protection.
 Nobody looks good when they’re lobster coloured and in pain!
 Love the summer!